-Our Internal Audit function conducts independent and efficient reviews that assist the Board of Directors and management to meet their statutory and other obligations.
+Our Internal Audit function conducts independent reviews that assist the Board and management to meet their statutory and other obligations.

 Internal Audit reports directly to the Chair of the ANZ New Zealand Audit Committee and through to the Group General Manager Internal Audit ANZBGL.
-Under its Charter, Internal Audit conducts independent appraisals of the internal controls established by ANZ New Zealand's first (business) and second (ANZ Group's risk and finance functions) lines of defense.
+Under its Charter, Internal Audit is responsible for conducting independent reviews of the internal controls of ANZ New Zealand, having regard to its assessed risk profile.
 This shall include:

-- managing and monitoring all major and extreme residual risks to ANZ New Zealand; - · enabling compliance with Board policies and management directives;

-- assessing the adequacy of ANZ New Zealand's compliance with the requirements of supervisory regulatory authorities; - representation in tripartite meetings with regulators, ANZ Group management and the external auditors; - supporting the economic and efficient management of resources; and - enhancing the effectiveness of operations undertaken by ANZ New Zealand.
+- assessing the processes for managing and monitoring major and extreme residual risks to ANZ New Zealand; - assessing compliance with ANZ New Zealand's policies; - assessing the processes to ensure adequacy of ANZ New Zealand's compliance with the requirements of supervisory regulatory authorities; - representation in tripartite meetings with regulators, ANZ Group management and the external auditors; - supporting the economic and efficient management of resources; and - enhancing the effectiveness of risk management for operations undertaken by ANZ New Zealand.